Sahilramjali/Portfolio/README.md

 <h2>A react project</h2>
- Protfolio app with responsiveness. used react js, tailwind. used react-scroll library
+ Protfolio app with responsiveness.<br>
+ used react js, tailwind.<br>

+ used react-scroll library